Josephcc2/Custom-Architecture/README.md

 ```

 ## Customizing
-Layers can be edited in `main.py`.
+Layers can be edited in `layers.py`.

 Layers dictate the architecture for the agents.
+Layers have the following variables:
+- `parallel_to_next_layer`

 ---
 LLMs can be modified in `config.yaml`.

 There is currently only built in support for ChatGPT, Claude, and Grok.
 This means that all of those models will work when put in the config file.
-Other models, such as Gemini, can be added through `clients.py`.
+Other models, such as Gemini, can have support added through `clients.py`.

 ## Running the Project
 To run the project, run the `run_agents.bat` file.
 Outputs can be found in the fiels that they were generated to.